Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 05 Oct 2023

 * *1 hour* It is now possible to run the TopN controller from the simulate page of the app, where a .mzML file is ultimately produced after inputting an appropriate .p file.
 Still have to add loading screen and clarification, but good to get the basic functionality in place.

+* *1 hour* A struggling hour getting bogged down in the weeds  about how to try and display progress loading bar of the simulation.

+### 06 Oct 2023

+* *1 hour* Continued to work on adding loading screen, it now displays but then lags the entire system.

+* *0.5 hours* Meeting with adviser, clarifying direction and getting questions answered.

+* *1.5 hours* Now looking into Qthreads for running the simulation while still having the load display work properly.
+Although, still not working...

+### 07 Oct 2023

+* *2 hours* Shifted focus away from trying to get the loading screen to display and actually had some success with code elsewhere!
+A function is now in place that when you select a particular controller on the simulation page (well, n=1 with the topN controller still currently) only the appropriate paramerters are displayed to the user to avoid unwanted input and paramter overload.